BUYERS GUIDE - MOTORHOMES

 Off-road ability was restricted by the long wheelbase vehicle’s sheer size, but the break-over angle was better than we expected and the Global Warrior cleared a sharpish river bank without doing more than chipping a divot from the grass with its centre bearing cross member.

 However, we’d pick a short wheelbase model if we planned to do much rock-hopping.

 Although the replacement tyres reduce the overall deep reduction gear ratio, the difference is slight and is more than rectified by the better traction that the wide single wheels and tyres provide.

-Our evaluation time was short, but we're hoping for a longer period behind the wheel of another ATW vehicle.
-Check out our test video:
+Our evaluation time was short, but check out our test video: